Queen Munjeong: As Royal Queen Dowager

-Many in the Sarim faction believed that Injong was poisoned by Seongryeol, but there is no evidence that this was the case.
-According to unofficial chronicles, there is a tale of Seongryeol finally showing love for her "adoptive" son Injong, after decades of polite indifference (in reality behind-the-scenes hatred).
+Discussions sparked off by Yun Im advocating for the Queen Dowager's vacation of Gyeongbok Palace intensified and Queen Dowager Seongryeol along with her supporters acted before Injong's decision was finalised.
+Many in the Sarim faction believed that Injong was in fact poisoned by Seongryeol since records of his death were unclear defining his cause of death to have been natural yet he was healthy, but there is no evidence that this was the case.
+According to unofficial chronicles, there is a tale of Seongryeol finally showing love and understanding for her "adoptive" son Injong, after decades of polite indifference (in reality behind-the-scenes hatred).